mattyoung101/slingshot/docs/config.md

 # Slingshot configuration

 ## .slingshot.toml
-Slingshot configuration is loaded from a file canonically called `.slingshot.toml` (also acceptably `.slingshot.yml`) in the root directory of the project.
+Slingshot configuration is loaded from a file called `.slingshot.toml` in the root directory of the project.
 The project root directory is usually the Git root directory, so the top of your Git repo.
 However, this is decided by the LSP client, so it depends on how that is configured.

 The current `.slingshot.toml` format looks as follows: